huiguangwang/huiguangwang.github.io/publication/design/design.md

 </div>

 <p>
-<strong>Abstract:</strong> This project focuses on the structural foundation design of an office building.
+<strong>Abstract:</strong> This course project focuses on the foundation design of a multi-story office building.
+The work includes geotechnical parameter analysis, foundation type selection, structural calculation of the foundation system, and the preparation of detailed engineering drawings.
+The design aims to ensure structural safety, stability, and constructability under realistic loading conditions.
 </p>

 <div class="btn-row">